Bears asked Mike Glennon to be at Soldier Field for draft party, then traded up for his replacement

 For Glennon, too, he has to feel that if he wasn’t flat-out lied to, then he certainly wasn’t told honestly what the deal was.
 Or, as the report said, based on people close to him, like he “had been cheated on.”
 There’s nothing illegal about it.
 But the whole thing just casts such a bad light on a franchise that doesn’t win home games and quickly is slipping into Cleveland Brownsdom.
 You know, before the Browns had a killer draft.

 Glennon had to know the Bears were planning to draft a QB.
 It’s not about that.
-It’s about putting him out in front of fans under the auspice of being the starting quarterback when the only pick the Bears would make during that draft party suggest what they really think of him.
+It’s about putting him out in front of fans under the auspice of being the starting quarterback when the only pick the Bears would make during that draft party suggests what they really think of him.

 Maybe the Bears outbid themselves on Glennon in free agency the way they might have on trading up to the San Francisco 49ers‘ pick.
 But is it possible that Glennon might have taken less money per year to go to a team that perhaps valued him more?
-After all, signing for $18.5 million guaranteed it a nice deal.
+After all, signing for $18.5 million guaranteed is a nice deal.
 But potentially having to go through the process of relocating a year or two from now might not be a pleasant one.
 Perhaps there was a team such as the New York Jets that would have paid him, say, $12 million guaranteed but wanted to keep him on the roster for longer than a year.
 All he would have had to do is beat out Christian Hackenberg, a much-maligned second-rounder.

 So you can argue that Glennon can’t cry over this pick, but it’s a different story if he’s watching it at home.
 Instead, he was made a guest of honor at a Bears party that roundly rained boos when the pick was announced.
 Maybe that was the one saving grace to the whole deal.